nagisa/django-bfm/README.rst

 - Core features has no dependencies (except for Django), lightweight
 - Looks like django admin (extends admin template)

-Additional Features (uses dependencies and are optional)
+Additional Features (uses dependencies and/or are optional)
 --------------------------------------------------------

 - Image resizing (PIL)
+- Admin upload applet

 Requirements
 ------------